 To thoroughly implement preventative and recurrence prevention measures for incidents involving hazardous substances, the Yazaki Group conducts surveys on its suppliers' use of chemical substances and substances subject to regulations and approval, and on the state of product assurances.
 We also carry out inspections of work processes to ascertain the state of work process management.
-Specific phthalate esters have been added to the restricted substances list of the RoHS Directive.1 As there is the possibility these substances, we regularly measure their content in the products we purchase from our suppliers (excluding metal-based products) to verify safety.
+Specific phthalate esters have been added to the restricted substances list of the RoHS Directive.1 As there is the possibility these substances can transfer when in contact with other substances, we regularly measure their content in the products we purchase from our suppliers (excluding metal-based products) to verify safety.